Travel documents

 • → a Canadian permanent resident card

 The owners of a valid Canadian government issued photo ID card (physical card) traveling directly from Canada are exempt from passport and visa requirements for a stay in Saint-Pierre and Miquelon not exceeding 90 days in any 180-day period.
+ALL other passengers must present a passport, with or without a visa, depending on their nationality*.
+Each child must also have his/her own ID.
+The following documents are not accepted:

 • → a citizenship certificate